davisjam/davisjam.github.io/_dev/notes/mage-logo-agent-prompt.md

     live:  https://davisjam.github.io/images/logo.svg
     shape: SVG, viewBox "0 0 1160 380" (~3:1 wordmark), 3.8 KB

-**Reference it at `/images/logo.svg`.
+**Reference it at the full URI `https://davisjam.github.io/images/logo.svg`.
 Do NOT copy the file into this repo.**

-Both sites are served from the same GitHub Pages origin — the homepage at `davisjam.github.io/`, this site at `davisjam.github.io/model-based-agentic-software-engineering/` — so a root-absolute path resolves across both.
-That is real single-sourcing: one file, one deploy, no sync step.
-It also works at any page depth, so unlike a vendored asset it needs no `rel_root` threading.
+One file, one deploy, no sync step — and unlike a vendored asset it needs no `rel_root` threading, because an absolute URI is depth-independent.

+A root-absolute `/images/logo.svg` would also resolve in production, since GitHub Pages serves the homepage at the domain root and this site under `/model-based-agentic-software-engineering/`.
+It is NOT used, for one reason that matters daily: it 404s under a local preview server, because nothing serves the homepage at localhost.
+The logo would look broken through every development session, and a broken-looking logo invites someone to "fix" it by vendoring a copy — precisely what this arrangement exists to prevent.
+The full URI renders identically in local preview, in production, and from a `file://` open.

 A vendored copy would drift the first time the logo is revised, and the drift is invisible because a stale logo still renders perfectly.
 Do not create one.

-Caveat to record in a comment, not to solve now: this holds only while MAGE is served under `davisjam.github.io`.
-If it moves to its own domain, switch to the absolute `https://davisjam.github.io/images/logo.svg` — still one source.
+Caveat to record in a comment, not to solve now: the URI hardcodes the homepage's host.
+If THAT site ever moves to a custom domain the reference must follow — one edit, still one source.
+This is the trade taken deliberately over root-absolute, which instead breaks if MAGE moves.
+MAGE is the more likely to move, and only the root-absolute form fails in local preview.

 ## Scope